Table of contents

 So in this guide, we’ll share some practical tips on organizing a production schedule and production planning: from how you should organize the schedule to how to divide the production process into stages.
 We’ll also show you how a manufacturing execution system (such as our Prodio) can make building efficient and clear for everyone production schedules a breeze.

 Why do production managers have so many difficulties with production scheduling?

 Whenever it’s time to write a new production schedule (especially for a complex process), factory managers typically have dozens of questions that need to be answered.

-- How to make an efficient production schedule and according to which elements it is best to organize it: machines, operations, procedures, stages, employees, or maybe something else?
+- According to which elements it is best to organize it: machines, business operations, procedures, stages, employees, delivery dates or maybe something else?

-- How to create a production schedule which includes and reflects ideas you have in mind and simplify the whole production planning process?
+- How to create a production schedule that includes and reflects ideas you have in mind and simplify the whole production planning process?

 - What is the best way to divide the production process into different stages?